sqitchers/sqitch.org/content/downloads/index.md

 ./sqitch help
 ```

+{{% /section %}}
+{{% section class="db" %}}

 Engines
 -------

-Each database engine also requires external dependencies:
+Each engine also requires a database-native command-line client to execute
+change scripts, as well as connector libraries to allow Sqitch itself to connect
+to the database.

 *   PostgreSQL requires [PostgreSQL]
 *   SQLite requires [SQLite]